 Colorism refers to a form of prejudice or discrimination in which human beings of the same-race are treated differently based on the social meanings attached to skin color.
 Colorism can be found across the world, specifically in the United States,Latin America, Asia, the Arab World and Africa.The abundance of colorism is a result of the global prevalence of “pigmentocracy,” a term recently adopted by social scientists to describe societies in which wealth and social status are determined by skin color.

-Whether the social pecking order is determined by skin color, hair texture, facial, or body features, the standard being measured against is the same: physical characteristics that are typically associated with being Caucasian are considered the best.
+Whether the social pecking order is determined by skin color, hair texture, facial, or body features or any combination of these, the standard being measured against is the same: physical characteristics that are typically associated with being Caucasian are considered the best.
 Having physical characteristics that appear to have come from sub-Saharan African ancestry will put you on the lowest rungs of the social pecking order, especially if one is female.
 This can have far reaching consequences.

 People of color, but more specifically, Black people, are acutely aware of this hierarchy, even today with the Obama family in the White House.
 In fact, some argue that the Obama administration — with its appointment of so many blacks that have passed the “brown paper bag test” — is yet another demonstration of this deeply rooted far reaching adherence to colorism.
 Lest you think this a nonissue at the higher echelons of society, take a look at the montage below:

 But although we frequently talk about skin color as being a defining characteristic of blackness, hair texture is as much or more of a focus in the black community – particularly with black women.
-Perhaps because it is easier to control, due to inventions dating back to the turn of the 20th century.
+Perhaps because it’s easier to control, due to inventions dating back to the turn of the 20th century, hair gets greater scrutiny within the black community and is one of the driving forces for a multibillion dollar industry.
 For example, in 1905, Madame CJ Walker invented a method of hair straightening that became so popular the revenue it generated made her the first African-American millionaire.
 Frankly, I believe that skin bleaching would have been as popular as hair straightening had it been effective.
 But in 1905, blacks couldn’t lighten their skin or alter their features (think Michael Jackson) but they could de-kink or straighten their hair.
 And today most black women, especially those in the public eye, still do.

 So how does this relate to the Gabby hair debate?
 Well, the “problem” with Gabby’s hair — again, this is being characterized as a problem from the standpoint of the twitter debaters who are apparently adhering to the social rules established in an effort to conform to white standards of beauty — is that Gabby was wearing a straight weave but her own biological hair (which was visible during the Olympic games) was not straightened at least not at the roots.
 In other words, her natural hair — the new growth at the roots — had not been de-kinked before she went on camera.
 Her appearance on the international stage, showing unintentionally nappy hair, broke the rules.
 I want to be clear here.
 I am talking about UNINTENTIONALLY nappy hair – not the Whoopi Goldberg or Angela Davis kind of nappy where it is apparent that these women embrace their natural beauty.
 Gabby’s wrongdoing – again, in the minds of the tweeters – was that she or her mother purchased a straight weave but didn’t keep up with Gabby’s new growth by keeping it straight too.